wernerdaehn/CC3D-CableCam-Controller/docs/Step 8 - Endpoints.md

 Above works well if the ESC supports Closed Loop operations and the acceleration is set to a value the ESC can handle easily.
 The speed signal is constantly lowered, a fraction of a second later the ESC does achieve the desired speed and the end point will be overshot with very little excess speed and stop.
 Little excess speed hopefully, else it stops abrupt at this point.

+To allow this little excess speed to be reduced gracefully there is an offset (\$o) values.
+The internal calculation tries to stop at the endpoints but moved inward by the offset.
+And only once the actual endpoint is overshot, the controller puts the speed to zero for an immediate stop.

 On the other hand, if the acceleration setting is "stop from 100km/h to zero in one second", this will likely not work.
 That would be a deceleration of 2g.
 Therefore it is important to set the values to something that is realistic.
 Given the capabilities of the ESCs, the accelerations and decelerations are much higher than even sports cars can achieve.
 A deceleration of 1g is no problem.
 But this does not provide nice and smooth shots.

 On the negative side, as soon as the emergency brake kicks is, there is a significant change in brake force.
 For closed loop ESCs the emergency brake should never engage, hence increasing \$g from 100 to something higher might make sense.
 For all other ESCs the emergency brake is part of the normal brake process and a value of 100 worked out well.